elasticio/aws-s3-component/README.md

 `REGION` - region.

+For `elastic.io` attachments configuration:

+`ATTACHMENT_MAX_SIZE` - maximal possible attachment size in bytes.
+By default set to 1000000 and according to platform limitations CAN'T be bigger than that.

 For debugging purposes there is:

 `LOG_LEVEL` - `trace` | `debug` | `info` | `warning` | `error` that controls logger level.